stevenweber/render/readme.md

 ## Caveats/Notes/Assumptions

-- Assumes additionalProperties is always false
+- Assumes additionalProperties is always false because unknown properties cannot be modeled
-  - It would be impossible to model reponses otherwise
-  - Additional response data does not affect what's been defined

 Render is not meant to be a validator.
 As such, it does not care about: